lit26/page-capture/README.md

 ### Chrome extension

 Go to `chrome://extensions/` and use Develop mode.
-Click on Load unpacked and select the `chrome-extension` folder
+Click on Load unpacked and select the `chrome-extension` folder.

 ### backend
 Install packages